Ashburnham Road, Penenden Heath, Maidstone, ME14 2JG

 This link will direct you to the Kent Local Officer for Special Educational Needs and Disability.

-The school SEN policy is available from the policies section of the website.
+The school SEN policy and the accessibility plan (contained within the Public Sector Equality Duty Policy) are available from the policies section of the website.